 Nice leather shoes!
 It would be a shame if something would happen to them.
 Well, nothing bad is going to happen to your leather shoes, jacket or pants if you rub some tallow on them.
 Apart from the fact that fat rejuvenates tanning products, it also adds a weatherproof layer.

-If you ever get tired of using olive, sunflower or palm tree oil for cooking, you can always replace with tallow.
+If you ever get tired of using olive, sunflower, or palm tree oil for cooking, you can always replace it with tallow.
 Moreover, this stuff’s so good, that it will give your favorite pastries an entirely different taste.

 24. Eco-friendly cars FTW!